tdwg/bdq/Vocabularies/README.md

 2. Development of a common repository for TDWG vocabularies-of-values.

-3. Development of a standard format for the building of TDWG vocabularies.
+3. Development of a current best practice for building of TDWG vocabularies.

 4. Building of at least one exemplary vocabulary.